 In the 1950s, facing crackdowns by local police on gay nightclubs, Ray was arrested n several cities because he appeared on-stage dressed as a woman.
 Taking an idea from recent news stories about Christine Jorgensen, Ray concocted a hoax, announcing that he had a sex change and released an album of his routines called “Take a Look at My Operation”.
 (In reality, he had an operation for cancer and the publicity stunt allowed him to continue performing without getting hassled by the police.)

 Still touring in clubs around the country in the turbulent 1960s, and almost making it to Broadway with his own show in 1966, Ray’s story came to a dramatic close in 1967 when he was arrested for murder in Texas, ironically winding up back where he started.
-Despite his many friends in show business, no one would help him with his case.
+Despite calls to his many friends in show business, no one would help him with his case.
 He died in prison in 1971, working on his unfinished memoirs and written about in the local press as an odd, eccentric old man.

 This website tells Ray’s remarkable and sometimes bizarre story.